How to Stop Constipation on Ozempic

 Constipation is among the most commonly reported symptoms of GLP-1 medications, particularly Ozempic.
 It occurs when stool moves too slowly through your bowels, leading to bloating, discomfort, and painful bowel movements.

 Ozempic causes constipation mainly because it slows down the gastric emptying process to prolong feelings of fullness and prevent blood sugar spikes.
-While this ultimately benefits people with type 2 diabetes, providing blood sugar and appetite control, it can also lead to stool build-up for several reasons.
+While this ultimately benefits people with type 2 diabetes by providing blood sugar and appetite control, it can also lead to stool build-up for several reasons.
+Stomach paralysis, also known as gastroparesis, can be a rare but serious side effect of Ozempic.

 First, people tend to drink less water when they feel full.
 This can lead to dehydration, which can dry out stool and make it harder and more painful to pass.
 A suppressed appetite may also make you eat less, which may prevent you from getting the fiber you need for healthy bowel movements.
 Fiber is an important carbohydrate for digestion as it adds bulk to and softens your stools, making them easier to pass.

-Overall, a slowed digestive tract, paired with dehydration and a reduced fiber intake, can leave people taking Ozempic to feel backed up.
+Overall, a slowed digestive tract, paired with dehydration and a reduced fiber intake, can lead people taking Ozempic to feel backed up.

 How Long Does Constipation Last with Ozempic?